 Here are some things you’ll want to include as you create a press kit:

-- Cover sheet: The cover sheet is basically the top sheet that grabs everyone’s attention and promotes the hook of the movie.
-In some ways, it’s sort of like a mini-poster that includes the title, contact info, some good quotes from previous reviews, the same cast and crew credits from the poster and mention of any film festival awards you have won.
+1. Cover sheet: The cover sheet is the top sheet that grabs everyone’s attention and promotes the hook of your movie.
+In some ways, it’s’ sort of like a mini-poster that includes the title, contact info, some good quotes from previous reviews, the same cast and crew credits from the poster, and mention of any film festival awards you have won.

-- Synopsis: You should already have a pretty solid synopsis.
+2. Synopsis: You should already have a pretty solid synopsis.
 If you do, just cut and paste it into the press kit.
 If not, you’ll need one.
 So write it.
 Some people add action photos from the movie to this page.
-This is fine, as long as the photos look good.
+Doing this is okay, as long as the images look good.

-- Photos: Get some journalist friends to check out your production photos.
-Pick a few that seem incredibly interesting and do a good job of making people want to see the movie.
-Include them in the kit.
+3. Photos: Get some journalist friends to check out your production photos.
+Pick a few high-resolution images that seem incredibly interesting and do an excellent job of making people want to see the movie.
+Please include them in the kit.

-- Cast and Crew: This is pretty simple.
-Just put together some bios of the main cast and crew and include them on the page next to a miniature headshot.
+4. Cast and Crew: This is pretty simple.
+Create bios for the main cast and crew and include them on the page next to a miniature headshot.

-- Credits: This is a page devoted to the full cast and crew credits.
+7. Credits: This is a page devoted to the entire cast and crew credits.